This course will be taught in an online setting.

 This course gives students a broad overview of Dutch Art from the 16th and 17th century through the exploration of history, culture, daily life, academic approaches, excursions and case-studies.

-Approximately 40 contact hours.
-The course combines many elements, from lectures to excursions: no day is the same.
-Typically, the morning part of the program takes place in a classroom, which could be a lecture or a seminar.
-You may also find yourself in a panel discussion, defending a particular approach to art.
-The afternoons (sometimes the entire day) are devoted to museum visits.
-Variation is ensured by going into the museum with a tour, in small groups or on your own with an assignment.
-During these excursions, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones, so that by the end, you will have explored the paintings in many dynamic ways.
+Approximately 40 hours.
+The course consists of three teaching methods: live lectures, supervised digital ‘fieldtrips’ and literature study.
+Most days will start with a lecture in the digital classroom, which is complemented with a digital excursion or assignment, as well as with some accompanying literature.
+The afternoons will be filled with digital excursions and assignments.
+Variation is ensured by going into the digital museum with a tour, in small groups or on your own with an assignment.
+During these afternoon excursions and assignments, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones.
+By the end you will have explored Dutch art in many dynamic ways.
 Hidden meanings, unexpected techniques, your peers’ opinions or your own may surprise you and change and broaden your perception of the artworks again and again.

 Utrecht Summer School | E: firstname.lastname@example.org | T: +31 30 253 4400